Snow, sleet, ice and rain make for midweek mess Thursday

 As the morning goes on, warmer air moves into the region and precipitation switches from snow to sleet, freezing rain and rain, though the exact type of precipitation will differ based on timing and location.

 For South Jersey, a brief period of sleet and freezing rain mixes in with the snow before switching to all rain by sunrise.
 If you are out on the roads early, you’ll primarily have the thin dusting of snow to contend with.
-But if your commute puts you on the roads closer to rush hour, the relatively warmer temperatures in conjunction with the rain will result in a good amount of slush on the roads.
+But if your commute puts you on the roads closer to rush hour, the relatively warmer temperatures in conjunction with the rain will result in a good amount of slush.

 News